bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 #### StringFilter ####

-The new FluentUI Blazor components come with a `FluentGrid`, which allows us to easily build responsive designs.
+The new Fluent UI Blazor components come with a `FluentGrid`, which allows us to easily build responsive designs.
 I previously played around with a CSS Grid, but why though?
 We can define all of it with Razor Components.